 Renovating a bathroom gives you the ideal opportunity to maximize the space you have (and even achieve more of a spa-like feel)!
 Today, I’m showing you a renovation we recently completed and what we did to gain both storage and a feeling of spaciousness.

-Our powder room is the first room you see as you come into our front entry and it was an eyesore.
+Our powder room makeover was a long time coming.
+It is the first room you see as you come into our front entry and it was an eyesore.
 Dated oak cabinets, builder beige walls, old toilet and an ugly light fixture made for a poor first impression.

 It HAD to change, but having just gotten married, we were on a tight budget.
 We salvaged everything that was usable and upcycled some second hand finds (one found in our very own basement), making this a budget friendly makeover – and a fairly sustainable one too!